pfdubois/BridgeBidding/source/Competition.rst

 .. index::
    pair:preempts;competing with

 *  Never preempt over a preempt.
-For example, the open 2♥ and you have six or seven spades to the KJ and another King.
+For example, they open 2♥ and you have six or seven spades to the KJ and another King.
 Pass.
 You must not bid 2♠ or 3♠.
 Your partner will consider those to be strong bids.
+This situation is also an exception to the saying that jumps in competition are weak.
+You aren't weak or you wouldn't bid.
+2♠ over 2♥ shows a good opening hand with spades, but 3♠ shows a stronger hand.

 *  A passed hand is not always a poor hand.
 If your partner passed after LHO opened, it may be that he did not have enough to overcall.
-It may also be that he did have enough, but didn't have a long enough suit, or his suit is the one LHO bid.
+It may also be that he did have enough, but didn't have a good enough suit, or his suit is the one LHO bid.
 That's completely different from your partner passing in the first seat.
 It helps to say in your mind, "Partner has a hand that could not bid over that opener."
 That's not the same at all